 OIL/WATERSEPARATOR: The new High Performance Oil Water Separator, EMS-5151, has been added to remove more oil/water before the automatic drain water trap assembly.
-The separator should be drained daily opening a ball valve to drain The separator will work better in colder weather, to enhance the capability of the separator in hot humid weather, EMS recommends to make a home made oil/water condenser to cool the sample with a simple ice bath.
-This can be done with a plastic cup filled with ice around the reservoir.
-This simple trick will be very effective in pulling more moisture out of the sample, very similar to the official state run facilities with DYNO testing.
+The separator should be drained daily by unscrewing the oil/water reservoir daily.
+The Large Body Separator, EMS-5150, has a ball valve drain The separator will work better in colder weather, to enhance the capability of the separator in hot humid weather, EMS recommends to make a home made oil/water condensor by attaching a ICE bath.
+This can be done with a plastic cup filled with ice around the reservoir, or you can use a can cooler with a plastic sandwich bag around it to hold the melted water.
+This simple trick will be very effective in pulling more moisture out of the sample , very similar to the official state run facilities with DYNO testing.
 Give it a try and you will see a huge difference!
+See pg, 19 & 20 for detail pictures.